ManojKhumar-004/ex2-xtext-GroupQ/README.md

 Your implementation must follow the structure and style of the tutorial.

+## Application Domain: {{domain_name}}

+You are tasked with building a textual Domain Specific Language (DSL) for access control in a **{{domain_name}}** system.

+Writing security policies in raw code is dangerous and error-prone.
+In this exercise, you will build a DSL with Xtext that models these rules using a clean, readable syntax tailored specifically to the **{{domain_name}}** domain.
+Then, you will write a generator that compiles the textual models with extension `rbac` into Java, allowing us to automatically evaluate the policies for a given scenario.

 ## Language Syntax by Example

-The grammar should be developed by looking at how the concrete language elements are structured in the text file.
+The grammar should be developed by looking at how the concrete language elements are structured in the examples of `*.rbac` files below.

 ### Basic Declarations
 Before you can use actors (keyword `{{keyword_actor}}`), assets (keyword `{{keyword_asset}}`), and operations (keyword `{{keyword_operation}}`) in access rules, they must be declared.
 Declarations can appear in any order at the top level of your document: